Alameda, CA · K-12 Curriculum Design + Education

 I design learning experiences that are rigorous, joyful, and built with real students and teachers in mind.

 I'm a K-12 curriculum developer with a focus on impactful, equitable design.
-I'm driven by the belief that all kids deserve learning experiences that are rigorous, joyful, and designed with them in mind — and that teachers deserve high-quality resources to make this possible.
+I believe all kids deserve learning experiences that are rigorous, joyful, and designed with them in mind — and that teachers deserve high-quality resources to make this possible.

 While studying Graphic Communication at Cal Poly, San Luis Obispo, I fell in love with digital design and visual storytelling.
-But I kept coming back to the same realization: the users I most wanted to design for were learners.
 That insight led me to earn my Master's in Education at UC Davis, combining design with K-12 pedagogy.

 As a 6th grade teacher at a Title I school, I designed curriculum that transformed student engagement through inquiry-based, collaborative approaches.
-I've since brought lessons to my Teachers Pay Teachers store.
 Now, at Galileo Learning, I design STEAM curriculum and professional development programs for 60+ summer camps nationwide.

 I'm passionate about helping young people think critically and see themselves as lifelong learners and changemakers.
 My design approach is multi-modal and graphics-driven — combining gamification and formative assessments with collaborative, in-person experiences.

 I am seeking opportunities to support teachers and educational organizations in the creation of equitable, inquiry-based learning experiences.
-Reach out if you're interested in working together on your next K-12 curriculum project!
+Reach out if you're interested in working together!

 I design curriculum for two audiences: learners and instructors.

-As a curriculum developer for the nationwide summer camp company Galileo Learning, I developed 40+ hands-on building challenges for K-5 learners, designed to scale across 60+ camp locations with diverse instructors and students.
+As a curriculum developer for Galileo Learning, I developed 40+ hands-on building challenges for K-5 learners, designed to scale across 60+ camp locations nationwide.

 6th Grade · Immersive Learning · Social Studies